AdamBenk/JSExercises/README.misc.md

 # JavaScript exercises

-## Arrays
+## Micellaneous Functions
-These exercises makes you understand how array and array methods work in JS.
+This exercise helps you understand how  we use built-in functions, and statements like:
+- switch-case
+- functions as function parameters
+- array methods: forEach, filter,
+- string methods:

 ### Prerequisites for these exercises:
 - Array class and its methods/properties